graknow/ksesh/README.md

 # ksesh
 `ksesh` is a simple Rust script to assist with managing kitty session files.
+It allows easy creation, loading, and deletion of session files.

 ## Installation